State-of-the-Art Endovascular Procedures

 At Hoag, conventional vascular surgical techniques are being replaced by an expanding set of non-surgical, endovascular procedures that consist primarily of state-of-the-art catheter-based procedures and percutaneous stent procedures.
 In addition, Hoag is the first in Orange County to provide ground-breaking hybrid techniques.

-Two of the minimally invasice innovative procedures used in repairing aortic aneurysms include Endovascular Stent Graft Repair and Fenestrated Aortic Endograft.
+Two of the minimally invasive innovative procedures used in repairing aortic aneurysms include Endovascular Stent Graft Repair and Fenestrated Aortic Endograft.
 Both are discussed below.

 Endovascular Stent Graft Repair